-The following are infections for which there are routine childhood vaccines:
+The following are routine childhood vaccines.

-Diphtheria, tetanus, and pertussis (DTaP).
-Diphtheria is an infection that can cause difficulty swallowing or breathing and swollen neck glands.
+Diphtheria is an infection that can cause difficulty swallowing or breathing.
+It can also cause swollen neck glands.
 In severe cases, the bacteria can spread through the bloodstream and damage the heart and other organs and even lead to death.

-Pertussis (whooping cough) is caused by a bacteria and results in coughing and choking spells.
+Pertussis (whooping cough) is an infection caused by bacteria.
+It causes coughing and choking spells.
 It can also lead to pneumonia or brain damage in infants.
-The DTaP vaccine is given in 5 doses: ages 2 months, 4 months, 6 months, 15 through 18 months, and 4 through 6 years.
-Your child also needs a booster dose (called the Tdap) at ages 11 through 12 years.
+The DTaP vaccine is given in 5 doses: at ages 2 months, 4 months, 6 months, 15 through 18 months, and 4 through 6 years.
+Your child also needs a booster dose (called the Tdap) at ages 11 to 12 years.
 If he or she is older than that, the Tdap should replace the next tetanus and diphtheria (Td) booster.
-The Td booster should then be received every 10 years throughout life.
+Your child should then get the Td booster every 10 years throughout life.

-Haemophilus influenzae type b (Hib).
-Haemophilus influenzae type b is a bacteria that can cause meningitis (inflammation of the membrane covering the brain and spinal cord).
+Haemophilus influenzae type b is a bacteria that can cause inflammation of the membrane covering the brain and spinal cord (meningitis).
 It can also cause pneumonia and other serious infections.
 The Hib vaccine is given at ages 2 months, 4 months, 6 months, and 12 through 15 months.
-Another Hib is given at age 2 months and 4 months, the dose at age 6 months can be skipped.
+Another Hib is given at age 2 months and 4 months.
+For this series, the dose at age 6 months can be skipped.
 Talk with your healthcare provider for more information about this.

-Measles, mumps, and rubella (MMR).
+Measles, mumps, and rubella (MMR)

 Measles causes fever and a rash.
 It can also cause hearing loss, brain damage, or death.

 Mumps has symptoms of fever, headache, and swollen, painful glands under the jaw.
-It can damage the testes causing infertility in males.
+It can damage the testes, causing infertility in males.
 Mumps can also lead to hearing loss or inflammation of the brain and spinal cord.

 Rubella (German measles) causes fever, swollen glands, and rash.
 If a pregnant woman develops rubella, her baby may be born with severe health problems.
-The MMR vaccine is given in 2 doses: ages 12 through 15 months, and 4 through 6 years.

 The vaccine is given at ages 11 to 12, with a booster shot at age 16.
-If your child is vaccinated for the first time at ages 13 through 15, he or she should receive a booster shot at ages 16 to 18.
-College freshmen living in dormitories should be vaccinated if they have not been immunized before.
+If your child is vaccinated for the first time at ages 13 through 15, he or she should get a booster shot at ages 16 to 18.
+College freshmen living in dormitories should be vaccinated if they have not had the vaccine before.

-Pneumococcal.
 Pneumococcal disease is caused by a bacteria.
 It can affect the brain and spinal cord, lungs, and ears.
 In severe cases, infection can be deadly.
-This vaccine is given in 4 doses: ages 2 months, 4 months, 6 months, and 12 through 15 months.
+This vaccine is given in 4 doses: at ages 2 months, 4 months, 6 months, and 12 through 15 months.

-Influenza (flu).
 Influenza is caused by a virus and can lead to fever, headache, sore throat, cough, and muscle aches.
 It can also result in pneumonia and death, especially in very young children.
 The flu vaccine is given every year during the fall.

-Hepatitis A (HepA).
 Hepatitis A is caused by a virus and can cause sudden liver inflammation.
 The HepA vaccine is given in 2 doses at least 6 months apart, starting at age 1 year.